h2oai/datatable/docs/api/dt/nunique.rst

          0 |     2      4      3
         [1 row x 3 columns]

-    Count the number of unique values of column `B`:
+    Count the number of unique values for column `B` only:

         >>> df[:, dt.nunique(f.B)]
            |     B